 Step 4: Resizing Windows taskbar

-Windows taskbar takes some amount of space on your desktop.
-While it is totally normal, but it does make your experiences a bit less immersive.
+Windows taskbar takes up some amount of space on your desktop.
+While it is totally normal, it does make your experiences a bit less immersive.
 Windows lets you resize your taskbar to a smaller version, which makes the running applications make use of the desktop space efficiently.
-To resize your windows taskbar, goto Settings > Personalization >Taskbar and toggle on ‘Use small taskbar buttons‘.
+To resize your windows taskbar, go to Settings > Personalization >Taskbar and toggle on ‘Use small taskbar buttons‘.
 The downside to this is that the running apps will no longer show notification badges on their app icons.

 Step 5: Change Taskbar position

 While this isn’t a mandatory step if you want to make your Windows taskbar look just like mine.
 You can change the taskbar position to the top of your desktop.
 The default position of the taskbar is set to bottom and you can change it to top, right & left.
 To change the position of the taskbar from the bottom to the top, go to Settings > Personalization > Taskbar and choose ‘top‘ from the ‘Taskbar position on the screen‘.

 Windows taskbar very well respects the windows color scheme.
 You can change the color of the taskbar based on color mode and accent color.
 By default, if you are running your windows in light mode, they will be white in color and will be darker grey in the case of dark mode.
 You can override this further to match the accent color scheme of your windows.
 Suppose the accent color of your windows is Red, you can also make your taskbar follow the same.